joint-seminar/joint-seminar.github.io/index.markdown

 <img src="assets/NikolaSurjanovic.jpg">
 </td><td>
 <p><strong>Music Theory: Mathematical Results and Curiosities</strong></p>
+<p style="text-align:justify">Note: I have decided to present a fun, math-related talk instead of a formal “research” talk at this year’s event.
+I hope there will be something new for everyone to enjoy.</p>
 <p style="text-align:justify">What does the fundamental theorem of arithmetic have to do with music?
 What does it mean to play something “in tune” and can this notion be formalized to a certain extent?
 As mathematicians and statisticians, we are in a fortunate position to be able to understand some of these concepts.
 I plan to present a brief overview of music theory and some curious mathematical results that will (hopefully) surprise most people.
 Some possible topics include: the fundamental theorem of arithmetic and Pythagorean tuning, the twelfth root of two and equal temperament, and differential equations and overtones.</p>
 </td></tr>
 </table>